nightn/point-cloud-convert/README.md

 # point-cloud-convert

-[point-cloud-convert](https://github.com/nightn/point-cloud-convert) is a simple JavaScript tool converting point cloud file from one format to another, which can use as both of JavaScript API in a browser or in Node.js and CLI.
+[point-cloud-convert](https://github.com/nightn/point-cloud-convert) is a simple JavaScript tool converting point cloud file from one format to another, which can be used as both of JavaScript API (in a browser or in Node.js) and CLI.

 At present, the following convertions are supported.

 - `pcd` <-> `ply`
 - `asc` <-> `pcd`
 - `asc` <-> `ply`

+You can use [CloudViewer](https://github.com/nightn/CloudViewer) to visualize point cloud files with different format.

 ## Installation